anggoetz/anggoetz.github.io/index.md

 ## Features

-Index is packed with powerful features to showcase your work:
+<b> Index is packed with powerful features to showcase your work: </b>

 * Beautiful, minimal design
 * Fixed sidebar menu